 #2 – The Cost of Color

 The use of color in your labels can increase costs.
 Therefore, try to use color sparingly where possible by using high-quality black and white images instead.
-Also, when color is required, use two bright or contrasting colors to attract attention, as they can draw a similar amount of attention as full color labels, but at a fraction of the cost.
+Also, when color is required, use two bright or contrasting colors to attract attention.
+They can draw a similar amount of attention as full-color labels, but at a fraction of the cost.

 #3 – Blanket Orders